 - Predicting Parallelization of Sequential Programs Using Supervised Learning

-Daniel Fried, Zhen Li, Ali Jannesari, Felix Wolf
+Daniel Fried, Zhen Li, Ali Jannesari and Felix Wolf

 IEEE International Conference on Machine Learning and Applications, 2013